 Subscribe

-How To Change The Emotional Path of Your Reactive Dog
+How To Change The Emotional Path Of Your Anxious Or Reactive Dog

 Just like getting the dog bowls out for dinner your dog will suddenly appear - you probably haven’t taught that but for your dog it is a recognised stimulus that the dog reacts to with his case a positive behaviour of appearing in the kitchen.